-During the Quarter, the Company incurred \$251,517 (2017 - \$422,097) in expenditures on the Separation Rapids Lithium Project near Kenora, Ontario.
-Approximately 49% was incurred on analysis of exploration samples collected during the 2017 summer exploration program conducted on the western part of the property, geological resource modelling and preparatory work for the upcoming winter drilling program.
-26% was spent on additional metallurgical laboratory test work toward optimization of both the petalite and lepidolite flotation process flowsheets, while 22% was spent on engineering, on-going environmental studies and permitting.
-The engineering work included generation of a basic layout for a demonstration size flotation circuit, with the balance spent on community engagement and property maintenance.
+During the Quarter, the Company incurred \$687,865 (2017 - \$296,698) in expenditures on the Separation Rapids Lithium Project near Kenora, Ontario.
+Approximately 74% was incurred on the diamond drilling and geological work in support of the drilling program, which comprised of six drill holes totaling 1,548 metres.
+18% was spent on additional metallurgical laboratory testwork toward optimization of both the petalite and lepidolite flotation process flowsheets as well as the lithium hydroxide production process, while 8% was spent on engineering, on-going environmental studies and permitting.
+The engineering work included generation of a basic layout for a demonstration size flotation circuit.
 Environmental work focused on baseline data collection and analysis and assessing the chemistry of water run-off and leachate from process tailings, ore and aggregate stockpiles.
+Including the additional mineral claims acquired in 2017, the Company now controls 2,869 hectares (7,090 acres) in mineral claims and a mining lease in the area which covers the northwest strike length of the favourable geology for some 7 kilometres.